code-minion-zz/OGL-Shape-Animator/README.md

 For parsing my INI file, I wrote a very simple line-by-line text reader.
 I felt that a single function was sufficient for this task, and writing a class around it seemed like overkill.

 I included vld.h during production, and by the of the project, I am happy to report there are no memory leaks.
+It is worth noting that this is a visual studio 2012 project.
+I have heard that it might not be backwards compatible, but I'm not sure how to fix that.

-Known Issues
+##Known Issues
 * I am aware that some shapes and movement patterns may display a long trailing tail that goes off into the distance.
 I am unsure about the cause, my guess is that OpenGL is adding a vector to my buffer that points to some arbitrary coordinate.
 * I am also aware that random objects can appear in the window, I have seen green and blue triangles before.
 My best guess is that garbage data is being used somewhere, although I haven't found it.
 * The application may arbitrarily 'pause' for about a second sometimes.
 I haven't tested this on other computers, and I have exhaustively tried to find out why to no avail.